Didier Drogba was the man for the big occasion.

 Most would agree an average of just under eight league goals per season (for the other seven) leaves a little something to be desired for a player of his ability.

-His hold-up play is legendary and his physical attributes meant he occupied centre-backs at all times.
+His hold-up play is legendary and his physical attributes meant he occupied centre-backs at all times, causing problems and disruption even when he wasn’t involved in a specific move.

 However, it is also fair to say that his team-mates often felt it was best to limit the number of long balls into his feet, preferring more subtle routes to goal.

-Stats only tell a portion of the story of course.
+As is always the case, stats only tell a portion of the story.

 After all, football is an emotional game that stirs us and captures our hearts.